the effect by which one accidentally stumbles upon something fortunate; especially while looking

 The term whale is ambiguous: it can refer to all mammals in the order of Cetacea (whales,

 dolphins and porpoises).
-For the purposes of this web site, Whale will be interpreted
+For the purposes of this web site, Whale will be interpreted as being

-dolphins nor porpoises.
 This can lead to some confusion because Orcas ("Killer Whales") and Pilot Whales have "whale" in

 their name, but for purpose of classification, both are in the dolphins group yet we include

 the Orcas within the content of this site mainly due to their popularity with whale watching

 NOTE: Pilot Whales are not found in Alaskan waters.